Zillatron27/claude-code-control-plane/README.md

 - Public repos don't expose operational instructions
 - Updates propagate by updating the source, not each project individually

-This is the same pattern as managing configuration through a central config management system rather than editing files on individual servers.
+This is the same pattern as managing configuration through a central config management system rather than editing files on individual devices.

 ### Network Layer — SSH Agent Forwarding

 **Infrastructure role:** Extending execution reach beyond the local environment.

 If the executor runs in a containerized environment (distrobox, devcontainers, etc.), SSH agent forwarding through the host gives it access to remote servers for deployment, diagnostics, and verification — without storing credentials in the container.
-The executor can reach production, but through a controlled path.
+The executor can reach a destination through a controlled path.

 ## How Sessions Work

 Each Claude Code session is a **stateless worker**:

 1. **Boot** — session starts, reads global CLAUDE.md and project CLAUDE.md
-2. **Context load** — operator points it at relevant context files, or the policy instructs it to read them
+2. **Context load** — operator points it at relevant project and load the context file
 3. **Execute** — operator provides instructions, executor works within policy constraints, hooks validate at boundaries
 4. **State update** — context files and changelogs are updated to reflect completed work
 5. **Terminate** — session ends, all in-memory context is lost

 The next session starts from scratch, but the control plane ensures it has everything it needs to be productive immediately.
 No re-explaining the project, no re-establishing rules, no re-learning from past mistakes.

-This is operationally identical to how stateless application servers work behind a load balancer: any instance can handle any request because shared state lives in external stores, not in process memory.
+This is operationally similar to how stateless application servers work behind a load balancer: any instance can handle any request because shared state lives in external stores, not in process memory.

 ## Why This Works